Audiology Quality Consortium

 Reporting

 There are two main ways to participate in MIPS: as an individual or as a group.
 The National Provider Identifier (NPI) and tax identification number (TIN) drive identification of individuals.
-Reporting as an individual, measures a single provider’s outcomes, with incentives and penalties applicable only to that provider.
+Reporting as an individual measures a single provider’s outcomes, with incentives and penalties applicable only to that provider.
 A group describes a set of two or more eligible providers, all sharing a common TIN, regardless of the specialty or practice setting.
 CMS assesses payment incentives and/or penalties based on the group’s outcomes and apply them to all individuals billing through the TIN.
 Audiologists must report as individuals if they meet the mandatory reporting requirements, but they (audiologists) can also elect to report as a group.
 If an audiologist reports as an individual and as part of a group, CMS will use the higher of the two scores to apply the payment adjustment.

 Submission Options